All you need to know about Trump Russia story

 Can't Trump just sack Mueller?

-Reports swirled in December that the president might fire the special counsel and confer a presidential pardon on Mr Flynn, in an attempt to gut the investigation.
+Reports have swirled that the president might fire the special counsel and confer a presidential pardon on Mr Flynn, in an attempt to gut the investigation.

 The rumours began after one of the president's lawyers accused the special counsel of illegally obtaining emails from the Trump transition team.
 The Mueller investigation said all material was obtained legally.

 Firing Mr Mueller would be seen by Democrats as a brazen attempt to obstruct justice and could trigger an effort to impeach the president.

-For now though, it seems to be off the table.
-A White House lawyer said there was "no consideration about firing or replacing the special counsel".
+He cannot directly fire the special counsel but when he fired Attorney General Jeff Sessions a day after November's mid-term elections, the issue was back on the table.

 What happened with James Comey?